About Montpelier Alive

-Born and raised in Cabot, Vermont, Katie is a musician, mother, teacher and arts advocate.
+Born and raised in Cabot, Vermont, Katie is a musician, mother, community leader and arts advocate.
 Katie is the co-founder of the non-profit folk music school Summit School of Traditional Music and Culture based in Montpelier, VT.
 Following her 8-year directorship at the Summit School, she became the Executive Director of Chandler Center for the Arts in Randolph, VT.
-She joined Montpelier Alive in 2021 as the Event and Communications Coordinator, and soon thereafter became the Executive Director at Montpelier Alive winter of 2023, and has been with the organization since 2021 bringing vibrant programming to the Capital City.
+She joined Montpelier Alive in 2021 as the Event and Communications Coordinator, and soon thereafter became the Executive Director, bringing vibrant programming to the Capital City.
 Katie's vision is to grow the organization to meet the community need, while continuing to uplift and celebrate Montpelier's unique charm.

 Events and Marketing Coordinator, Carolyn Grodinsky